Markov chains revisited: Continuous-time chains II: the long-term behaviour

 We use skeleton chains make the jump from Kendall's Theorem to its continuous-time counterpart (Theorem~\ref{thrm:kendallct}).
 The bulk of the work we need to do here consists of showing that a state is exponentially recurrent if and only if it is geometrically recurrent (Section~\ref{sec:kendall}) for at least one skeleton chain: \begin{lemma} For any given $\delta$ in $(0,\infty)$ and $x$ in $\s$, let

 denote the first entrance time to $x$ of the skeleton chain $X^\delta$ in~\eqref{eq:skeletondef}.
-The following statements are equivalent: \begin{enumerate}[label=(\roman*),noitemsep] \item The return time distribution of $X$ to $x$ has light tails: there exists an $\beta>0$ such that $\Ebx{e^{\beta\varphi_x}}<\infty$. \item There exists a $\delta$ in $(0,\infty)$ such that the return time distribution of $X^\delta$ to $x$ has light tails: there exists an $\theta>1$ such that $\Ebx{\theta^{\varphi_x^\delta}}<\infty$. \end{enumerate} \end{lemma} For the lemma's proof, we require the following fact: \begin{exercise} Recall Exercise~\ref{ex:entdc} showing that, for any natural number $k$ and state $x$, the $k^{th}$ entrance time $\varphi^k_x$ to $x$ of $X$ is finite if and only the $k^{th}$ entrance time $\phi^k_x$ to $x$ of the jump chain is finite in which case $\varphi^k_x=T_{\phi^k_x}$ .
+The following statements are equivalent: \begin{enumerate}[label=(\roman*),noitemsep] \item The return time distribution of $X$ to $x$ has light tails: there exists an $\beta>0$ such that $\Ebx{e^{\beta\varphi_x}}<\infty$. \item There exists a $\delta$ in $(0,\infty)$ such that the return time distribution of $X^\delta$ to $x$ has light tails: there exists an $\theta>1$ such that $\Ebx{\theta^{\varphi_x^\delta}}<\infty$. \end{enumerate} \end{lemma} For the lemma's proof, we require the following fact: \begin{exercise} Recall Exercise~\ref{ex:entdc} showing that, for any natural number $k$ and state $x$, the $k$th entrance time $\varphi^k_x$ to $x$ of $X$ is finite if and only the $k$th entrance time $\phi^k_x$ to $x$ of the jump chain is finite in which case $\varphi^k_x=T_{\phi^k_x}$ .
 For any positive integer $k$, and assuming that the chain starts at $x$, let

-denote the time spent in state $x$ on the $(k-1)^{th}$ visit and the time elapsed between the $(k-1)^{th}$ and $k^{th}$ visits, respectively (with the convention that the these times are zero if the $k^{th}$ visit does not occur).
+denote the time spent in state $x$ on the $(k-1)$th visit and the time elapsed between the $(k-1)$th and $k$th visits, respectively (with the convention that the these times are zero if the $k$th visit does not occur).
 By adapting the proof of the chain's regenerative property (Theorem~\ref{thrm:rec-iidct}), show that, under $\Pb_x$, the sequence

 is independent and that the sojourn times $U_k$ are identically distributed with

 Hint: note that $U_k$ may be re-written as $I_{k}^f$ in \eqref{eq:Ikdefct} with $f:=1_x$ and $W_k$ may be re-written as $I_{k}^f$ with $f:=1_{\s\backslash \{x\}}$. \end{exercise}